-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of the S Securities Exchange Act of 1934 , the registrant has duly caused this report to be signed d on its behalf by the undersigned thereunto duly authorized.

-Date: February 16, 2021
+Date: February 22, 2022

-MARK E. HICKSON Mark E. Hickson Director NEXTERA ENERGY PARTNERS, LP (Registrant)
+NEXTERA ENERGY PARTNERS, LP (Registrant)

-Chairman of the Board, Chief Executive Officer and Director (Principal Executive Officer)
+James L. Robo Chairman of the Board, Chief Executive Officer and Director (Principal Executive Officer)